deepimagej/pydeepimagej/README.md

 ### Installation

 PyDeepImageJ requires Python 3 to run.
+TensorFlow: It runs using the local installation of TensorFlow, i.e. the one corresponding to the trained model.
+However, DeepImageJ is only compatible with TensorFlow versions <= 2.2.1

 To install PyDeepImageJ either clone this repository or use PyPi via `pip`: